idaholab/EMRALD/emrald-docs/src/guide/Modeling/events.md

 ## Editing an Event
 **Option 1:** <br>
   On the Left Navigation Frame, click on the tab (All, Global, or Local) where your event is located.
 If you are not sure which tab, click on the All tab.
-Right-click on the event and click "Edit properties...".<br>
+Right-click on the event and click "Edit properties".<br>
   <div style="width:200px">![Edit State Option 1 Step 1](/images/Modeling/events/EditEventOpt1.png)</div>

-  The Event Editor window will open up in the Modeling Area. <br>
+  The Event Editor window will open up in the Modeling Area.
+Make any necessary changes and click "SAVE"<br>
   <div style="width:450px">![Edit State Option 1 Step 2](/images/Modeling/events/EditEventOpt1_2.png)</div><br>

 **Option 2:** <br>
   Open the Diagram containing the event and locate the event.
-Right-click on the event and click "Event Properties...".<br>
+Right-click on the event and click "Event Properties".<br>
   ![Edit State Option 2 Step 1](/images/Modeling/events/EditEventOpt2.png)

-  The Event Editor window will open up in the diagram window. <br>
+  The Event Editor window will open up in the modeling area. <br>
   ![Edit State Option 2 Step 2](/images/Modeling/events/EditEventOpt2_2.png)

 **Continued for both options:**<br>
   In the Event Editor window, the common fields amongst all event types are Name, Description, Type, and the option to Exit Parent state when event is triggered.
 Each will be described below.
   - **Name:** Type the name of your event.
 This is how it will be shown and identified in the Left Navigation Frame and in diagrams.
 This is required.
   - **Desc:** Type a description of your event.
 This is not required.
   - **Exit Parent state when event is Triggered:**  Check the box to indicate if the state is to be exited after the event has been processed.
 If a state is exited then it no longer watches for the other events in the state.
 This field, if selected, is shown in the graphic by an icon on the right side of the event by a door with exit arrow.
 Arrows exiting actions under the event will be solid black if it is selected and dashed green if it is not exiting.
-This option will appear in the editor window only when editing in a Diagram (Option 2) since you may want the state behavior to be different in different diagrams. </br>
+This option will appear in the editor window only when editing in a Diagram (Option 2). </br>
   <div style="width:500px">![Exit Parent State](/images/Modeling/events/ExitParentState.png)</div>
-  - **Type:** Choosing the event type can only be done while creating the event.
-Once it is saved, the "Type:" field cannot be changed and will be grayed out.
+  - **Type:** If you decide to change the event type, the event data - besides the name and description - will be lost.
+The form will erase all stored data each time the event type is changed and saved.
 See [Types of Events](#types-of-events) for more information.

 ## Removing an Event
   To remove an event from a particular state, but leave it in all others, right-click on the event and select "Remove Event". <br>